richawo/chain-of-density/README.md

-Here is the README with a TODO list added:

 # Chain-of-Density

 This project implements the chain-of-density text summarization approach from the paper ["From Sparse to Dense: GPT-4 Summarization with Chain of Density Prompting"](https://arxiv.org/pdf/2309.04269.pdf) by researchers at Salesforce, MIT, Columbia, and others.